alex-barylski/LegacyMVC/README.md

 ## Architecture

-A controller architecture can vary from trivial single method implementations, to robust enterprise ready, controller component orchestration.
+A controller architecture can vary, from a single method implementation to full-scale multi-controller/component orchestration.
 I believe LegacyMVC is somewhere in between as I tried to achieve some flexibility, balanced with ease of use.

 For instance, I needed intercepting filters as a way of globally sniffing and snuffing web requests and responses.
-I also knew I needed to both HTTP redirect and controller action forwarding, with the latter being forced through a filtering cycle.
+I also knew I needed both HTTP redirect and controller action forwarding, with the latter being forced through a filtering cycle.

 Lastly, I needed the ability to swap out the "router" component to accommodate any